lokinpendawa/logicbiz/README.md

-# LOGICBIZ v2.0 - Enterprise Retail Brain & Sales Ledger
+# LOGICBIZ v2.0 - Enterprise POS & Sales Ledger

 LOGICBIZ is a POS system engineered using a **Pure Declarative Paradigm** powered by **Prolog (SWI-Prolog)**.
 Built as a direct response against bloated frameworks, this core engine focuses entirely on maximizing *First-Order Logic* to deliver extreme processing speeds, database security, and optimal memory efficiency.